kaazing/javascript.client/gateway/doc/p_dev_js_migrate.md

 To Migrate KAAZING Gateway 4.x WebSocket JavaScript Applications to KAAZING Gateway 5.0
 ---------------------------------------------------------------------------------------

 The only major changes from the KAAZING Gateway 4.x WebSocket API are changes to how namespace objects are accessed.
+In the KAAZING Gateway 4.x WebSocket API, all the publicly-accessible JavaScript objects were available under `window` object.
+However, in KAAZING Gateway 5.x, the namespace object `Kaazing.Gateway` is introduced and the JavaScript objects are now available under the `Kaazing.Gateway` namespace object.

 In the KAAZING Gateway 4.x WebSocket API, the namespace object was accessed like this: